Singapore calls early poll, riding birthday wishes as growth slows

 “I would say the uncertain economic backdrop works into their (PAP‘s) hands,” said Song Seng Wun, an economist at CIMB Private Banking.

-The elder Lee oversaw the city-state’s rapid rise from a British colonial backwater to a global trade and financial center and his death triggered a flood of tributes.
+The elder Lee oversaw the city-state’s rapid rise from a British colonial backwater to a global trade and financial centre and his death triggered a flood of tributes.

 In his lifetime, Lee drew praise for his market-friendly policies, but also criticism at home and abroad for his strict controls over the press, public protest and political opponents.